ibm-cloud-docs/vpc/vsi_vpc_instance_byok_encryption.md

 # Creating virtual server instances with customer-managed encryption volumes
 {: #creating-instances-byok}

-You can create {{site.data.keyword.vsi_is_full}} that use your encryption keys to protect data in your block storage volumes attached to the instance.
+You can create virtual servers for {{site.data.keyword.vpc_short}} that use your own encryption keys to protect data in the block storage volumes that are attached to your instance.
 When you provision an instance, you can specify customer-managed encryption for the boot and data volumes.
 Customer-managed encryption uses your customer root key, giving you complete control over your data.
 You can import your root key to a key management service (KMS) or create one in a KMS.
 Customer-managed encryption protects your data while in transit and while at rest.
 For added security, enable the secure import of your root keys by using import tokens.
 {:shortdesc}

 Before you can create an instance, you need to [create an {{site.data.keyword.vpc_short}}](/docs/vpc?topic=vpc-creating-a-vpc-using-the-ibm-cloud-console).